-When selling Texas land, there are limitless ways to drum up your property’s development potential.
+There are limitless ways to drum up your property’s development potential when selling Texas land.
 Don’t be afraid to get creative and see what works—free social media platforms like Facebook, Instagram, and Craigslist are a great place to start.

 4. It’s a different type of buyer

 Land buyers exist on the opposite end of the spectrum.
-If someone’s interested in a piece of land, it can be difficult to immediately address their needs.
-Whereas most home sellers can assume buyers are purchasing their property for one specific purpose—residency—land buyers have any number of potential uses for your property.
+If someone’s interested in a piece of land, it can be not easy to address their needs immediately.
+Whereas most home sellers can assume buyers are purchasing their property for one specific purpose—residency—land buyers have any potential uses for your property.
 Selling vacant land for recreation attracts retail buyers who want a sizable homesite.
-Marketing your land for its development potential, on the other hand, will likely attract investors who view the land as a potential money-making opportunity.
+On the other hand, marketing your land for its development potential will likely attract investors who view the land as a potential money-making opportunity.